CloudAdvocacy/Workshop-CustomVisionAITools/README.md

   * Choose the S0 tier for both 'Prediction pricing tier' and Training pricing tier
   * Select your created Resource group and make sure it is in the same data centre location (in this case 'globalaibootcamp' in West Europe
   * Click Create

+**NB:** You may actually skip this step, as you will be allowed to create custom vision instance later on from [custom vision web interface](http://customvision.ai).
+However, more options are available if you create it this way.

 ### Build Classifier